emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/week3/day1.md

+---
+title: Organizing Information in a Script
+day: 1
+language: en
+excerpt: To start, let's do something easy, organizing information we return back to our client.
+---

 # Chapter 3 Day 1 - Organizing Information in a Script

 This chapter is going to focus mostly on scripts.
 To start, let's do something easy: organizing information we return back to our client.